 12. RESPIRATORY SYSTEM: To be examined in the resting state.
-Examination should be repeated ofter exercise, Exercise may be achieved by pulling to the To be examined in the resting state. sitting position (x3) or by any form of a chief plysical movement.
+Examination should be repeated ofter expresses in the achieved by palling to the To be examined in the resting state. sitting position (x3) or by any form of A. RATE: